Thirumal in Thiruvananthapuram: Advice of Thirumal

 Having seen all these troubles created by Kalineesan for the Santror, Thirumal visited Neesan and said:

-"The reason for your fall of you and your dynasty is only your activities and the troubles you created for the Santror.
-In the very first yuga you as Kroni were ready to swallow the world.
-At that time the Pooda Guru Munivan came there and advised you.
-You were not ready to accept the advice and so were defeated.
+"The reason for your fall and that of your dynasty is only your activities and the troubles you created for the Santror.
+You, as Kroni, were ready to swallow the world in the first yuga.
+At that time, the Pooda Guru Munivan came there and advised you.
+You were not ready to accept the advice, so you were defeated.

-In the second Yuga, you took birth as Kuntomasali.
+In the second Yuga, you were born as Kuntomasali.
 Then a sage Govi Rhishi gave you greater advice.
-As you regretted the advice, you with your entire dynasty were destroyed.
+As you regretted the advice, you and your entire dynasty were destroyed.

 In the third Yuga, you were born as two asuras, Thillaimallalan and Mallosivahanan.
-At that time sage Roma Rishi advised you.
-You by rejected this advice and perished.
+At that time, sage Roma Rishi advised you.
+You rejected this advice and perished.

-Then in the fourth Kretha Yukam you were born as Suraparppan and Sinhamuka Asuran.
-The sage Veeravagu Devar advised you and you annihilated him and thereby were defeated.
-In the same yuga you again took birth as Iraniyan.
-You was advised by Sevvukathu Singam and were destroyed as you didn't take its advice.
+Then in the fourth Kretha Yukam, you were born as Suraparppan and Sinhamuka Asuran.
+The sage Veeravagu Devar advised you, and you annihilated him and were defeated.
+In the same yuga, you again took birth as Iraniyan.
+Sevvukathu Singam advised you, and you were destroyed as you didn't take the advice.

-Then in the fifth yuga you took birth as Ten-headed Ravana.
+Then in the fifth yuga, you were born as Ten-headed Ravana.
 You were advised by Vibhishana.
 You don't take his advice, which resulted in your defeat.

-In the sixth yuga you were born as Duryodhana, and were advised by Bheeshma.
+In the sixth yuga, you were born as Duryodhana and were advised by Bheeshma.
 You disobeyed and were defeated.